 The potatoes can be peeled ahead and placed in water so they don’t brown but dry them before you use them if you put them in water.
-Don’t cut them ahead and don’t rinse or put in water after they’re cut. .The recipe requires the starch from the potato to thicken the cream and stock.
+Don’t cut them ahead and don’t rinse or put in water after they’re cut. .The recipe requires the starch from the potato to thicken the cream and stock and you don’t want to wash that starch off or water down the dish.
 Make sure to use a starchy potato like a russet, or the potatoes won’t have the needed starch.

 My potatoes were just right at 18 minutes after my mixture came to a boil and I turned it down to a simmer, and that simmer should be just small little bubbles breaking through, not a big boil.
-Check it now and then but don’t stir.
+Check it now and then but don’t stir so the potatoes don’t break up.
 When mine were done (test several from different areas of the pot by piercing gently with a knife) and I pulled the potatoes out, there was a teensy little bit of browning on the bottom of the pot, so had they taken longer, they might have scorched.
 If you do get any scorching, leave it alone at the bottom of the pot when you transfer your potatoes to your casserole.
 It should be fine unless it’s burned it so badly it flavors whole pot.